Math Humor

 Question: How do you keep a programmer in the shower all day?

-Answer: Give him a bottle of shampoo which says "lather, rinse, repeat."
+Answer: Give him a bottle of shampoo that says "lather, rinse, repeat."

 * * *